sandraebirim/IDD-Fa19-Lab3/README.md

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**

 The code is in the setup function because it doesn't need to be called on a continuous loop.
-The code only needs to be deployed when the sensor changes.
+The code only needs to be deployed when the sensor causes a change in resistance.

 **c.
 How many byte-sized data samples can you store on the Atmega328?**